apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ## Component props

 Same rules as attributes.
-Use `{name}` shorthand:
+Use `{name}` shorthand when possible:

 ```svelte